How to Balayage Hair at Home

 “Doing a full head of balayage is very difficult, as it’s important to keep tension on the sections you pick up,” says Norris.
 If you don’t have a friend who can paint the back of your hair, then just focus on the front area for your at-home touch up.

 Norris typically administers the face frame touch-up, which is called “halo effect”.
-Here are her steps for that.
+Here are her steps for achieving that.

 1. Brush your hair out